enphnt/blog-old/src/pages/git-worktree/index.md

 title: "Get Back to the Future painlessly with git worktree"
 ---

 Git can sometimes make your head spin.
-I know I am safe in assuming that I'm not alone in this feeling because of the fact that sites like <a href="https://ohshitgit.com">Oh Shit Git</a> exist.
+I know I am safe in assuming that I'm not alone in this feeling because of the fact that sites like <a target="_blank" href="https://ohshitgit.com">Oh Shit Git</a> exist.

 <div style="text-align:center">
   <img src="static/images/ohshitgit.jpg" alt="ohshitgit.com" width="500px">